This topic provides an overview of the platform infrastructure.

 A physical machine that runs a hypervisor and hosts virtual desktops.
 A virtual desktop is a virtual machine that is running remotely (relative to the end user).

 There are three distinct networks within the data center:

-The Backbone network is fully controlled by the service provider.
+- The backbone network is fully controlled by the service provider.
 This network is a link local non-routable subnet (169.254.0.0/16) that is logically separated from all tenant networks.
-The backbone network connects all DaaS management appliances.
-Tenant appliances connect to the service provider resource manager via the backbone network.
+The backbone network connects all management appliances.
+Tenant appliances connect to the service provider resource manager through the backbone network.